ray-project/ray/doc/source/raysgd/raysgd_pytorch.rst

 ``PyTorchTrainer`` allows you to run a custom training and validation step in parallel on each worker, providing a flexibility similar to using PyTorch natively.
 This is done via the ``train_function`` and ``validation_function`` parameters.

-Note that this is needed if the model creator returns multiple models.
+Note that this is needed if the model creator returns multiple models, optimizers, or schedulers.

 .. code-block:: python

-    def train(models, dataloader, criterion, optimizers, config):
-        """A custom training function.
+    # An example custom training function.

+    def train(config, model, train_iterator, criterion, optimizer, scheduler=None):
+        """Runs one standard training pass over the train_iterator.

+        Raises:
+            ValueError if multiple models/optimizers/schedulers are provided.
+You are expected to have a custom training function if you wish to use multiple models/optimizers/schedulers.

         Args:
-            models: Output of the model_creator passed into PyTorchTrainer.
-            data_loader: A dataloader wrapping the training dataset created by the ``data_creator`` passed into PyTorchTrainer.
-            criterion: The instantiation of the ``loss_creator``.
-            optimizers: Output of the optimizer_creator passed into PyTorchTrainer.
-            config: The configuration dictionary passed into PyTorchTrainer.
+            config: (dict): A user configuration provided into the Trainer constructor.
+            model: The model(s) as created by the model_creator.
+            train_iterator: An iterator created from the DataLoader which wraps the provided Dataset.
+            criterion: The loss object created by the loss_creator.
+            optimizer: The torch.optim.Optimizer(s) object
+                as created by the optimizer_creator.
+            scheduler (optional): The torch.optim.lr_scheduler(s) object
+                as created by the scheduler_creator.

         Returns:
-            A dictionary of values/metrics.
+            A dict of metrics from training.
         """

         netD, netG = models